OleHolmNielsen/Niflheim_system/docs/Slurm_database.rst

 A disk size of 200 GB or 400 GB should be sufficient.
 Consider installing 2 disk drives and run them in a RAID-1 mirrored configuration.
-Example hardware could be the Intel *SSD P3700 series* or the Kingston *E1000 series*.

 .. _PCIe: https://en.wikipedia.org/wiki/PCI_Express
 .. _NVMe: https://en.wikipedia.org/wiki/NVM_Express